Lennart01/AutonomeSysteme/astro-rewrite/src/content/docs/teil_2/lec-hb-vc.md

     5.               w(x)         ES_e5 = {e1,e2,e3,e4,e5}
     6.               rel(y)       ES_e6 = {e1,e2,e3,e4,e5,e6}

-In the above, we write `cup` to denote set union ∪.

 Observations:

 To enforce the critical section order we simply need to add the event